TORONTO METROPOLITAN UNIVERSITY

 Other Evaluation InformationTo pass the course, a student must achieve a minimum overall grade of 50%.

-the class, is an all-or-nothing component.
-If the student is found to be absent during any class or lab, with no valid medical note, he/she will receive 0 for the participation and iClicker Assessment grade.
+Attendance is mandatory.
+The Participation grade, like the class, is an all-or-nothing component.
+If the student is found to be absent during any class or lab, with no valid medical note, he/she will receive 0% for the Participation grade.
 Note that BME100 is a pass-fail course.

 Other InformationNone